BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger/nazism.md

 But before we can talk about that I have to include an important disclaimer!

-While discussing the philosophical contributions of Heidegger, it is essential to also acknowledge his association with *National Socialism*.
+While discussing the philosophical contributions of Heidegger, it is essential to acknowledge his association with *National Socialism*.
 He actively endorsed this ideology and exploited it as a mechanism for acquiring control, influence, and power.
 For instance, he employed the services of the Gestapo (the Geheime Staatspolizei) to sideline his colleagues.
 In other instances, he helped students to move away from the danger.